kirikakis/chess-shortest-path/README.md

-# chess-shortest-path
+# Chess Shortest Path

-Search to find the shortest path between a given starting position and end position on a chess board.
+Using [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm to calculate the shortest path between a given starting position and end position on a chess board.

-Right now this is just for a Knight but can easily extended to other pieces using the ChessPiece interface.
+Right now this is just for a Knight but thanks to its open architecture can easily extended to other pieces using the ChessPiece interface as well as to multiple dimensions and algorithms.

-Outputs shortest path moves a Knight should take from the starting position provided up to the end position within given moves range.

-Using [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm, open architecture so can be replaced with another algorithm.

 ## prerequisites
 * Gradle